Phrasal Verbs with “Throw” (Meanings & Examples)

 Throw in

-Meaning: to add something as an extra or bonus.
+Meaning: to add something extra, often as a bonus.

-• If you book the vacation package now, they’ll throw in complimentary breakfast for the entire stay.
+• If you book today, they’ll throw in breakfast.

 Throw on